 Programmatic advertising is the leading digital advertising method today.
 Each Google update and technological improvement impacts not only publishers, advertisers but also the industry overall.

-We have collected 23 key programmatic advertising trends, statistics, and facts in one article, which you as a publisher should keep in mind for 2022.
+We have collected 23 key programmatic advertising trends, statistics, and facts in one article, which you as a publisher should keep in mind for 2023.

-- Facts About Google Latest Updates for Publishers
+- Latest Google Updates for Publishers

 - Programmatic Advertising Statistics

-- Mobile Video Advertising Statistics
+- Mobile & App Advertising Statistics

-Facts About Google Latest Updates for Publishers
+Latest Google Updates for Publishers

 Your website’s performance should stay above everything!